bigscience-workshop/promptsource/README.md

 ## Running datasets that need manual download

-Some datasets are not handled automatically by `datasets` and require users to manually download the dataset.
+Some datasets are not handled automatically by `datasets` and require users to download the dataset manually.

 In order to handle those datasets as well, we require users to download the dataset and put it in `~/.cache/promptsource`.
 This is the root directory containing all manually downloaded datasets.